 In December 2022, China approved a second intranasal vaccine as a booster, trade name Pneucolin.

-On December 13, 2022, Florida Governor Ron DeSantis announced he would petition the state supreme court to convene a grand jury to investigate possible violations related to COVID‑19 vaccines.
+On December 13, 2022, the governor of Florida, Ron DeSantis, announced his intention to petition the state supreme court to convene a grand jury to investigate potential violations related to COVID‑19 vaccines.

-As of 2022, fully vaccinated individuals with breakthrough infections from the SARS-CoV-2 delta (B.1.617.2) variant have a peak viral load similar to unvaccinated cases and can transmit infection in household settings.
+As of 2022, fully vaccinated individuals with breakthrough infections with the SARS-CoV-2 delta (B.1.617.2) variant were found to have a peak viral load similar to unvaccinated cases and could transmit infection in household settings.

-In February 2023, a systematic review in The Lancet found that protection from prior infection was comparable to that from vaccination, with the caveat of increased risks from the initial infection.
+In February 2023, a systematic review in The Lancet stated that the protection from infection was comparable to that from vaccination, but with a higher risk of severe illness and death from the initial infection.

 In March 2023, Bimervax (selvacovatein) was approved for use as a booster vaccine in the European Union.